Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Abstract

 \section{Abstract}

 Large language models (LLMs) are now widely used as judges, yet their decisions can change under presentation choices that should be irrelevant.
-We study one such source of instability: candidate-order sensitivity in listwise factuality evaluation, where several answers can look similarly polished while differing sharply in hallucination risk.
+We study one such source of instability: candidate-order sensitivity in listwise factuality evaluation, where several answers can look similarly polished while differing substantially in hallucination risk.
 We introduce \method, an inference-time method that reruns the same factuality-first listwise prompt over multiple orderings of the same candidate set and aggregates the resulting scores, ranks, and uncertainty signals into a single consensus decision.
-On RewardBench~2 Factuality, \method improves over direct judging by up to 7 absolute points.
-Development ablations show that the dominant gain comes from permutation consensus itself rather than from heavier arbitration layers.
-These results suggest that a meaningful share of factuality-judging error arises from order instability, and that averaging over this nuisance variation is a simple and effective way to make LLM evaluation more reliable.
+On RewardBench~2 Factuality, the final seven-permutation aggregate ($K=7$) improves top-1 selection accuracy from 86.00\% to 91.33\% with GPT-5.4 and from 86.33\% to 89.67\% with Claude Sonnet~4.6.
+These results suggest that candidate order can be a meaningful source of factuality-judging error and that marginalizing over this nuisance variation can improve the reliability of LLM evaluation.